nebojsa-prodana/spanish-long-term-visa-docker/README.md

 ![Spanish Government System Requirements](requirements-screenshot.png)

 *Screenshot showing the outdated system requirements from the official Spanish government website*

-> **Note**: Save the attached requirements screenshot as `requirements-screenshot.png` in this directory to display the image above.

 As shown in the official requirements above, the system demands:
 - JRE 6 update 17 or higher (released in 2009!)